Sawannrl123/apertum/README.md

 > - npm i
 > - npm run start

-Your browser will open on [http://localhost:3000].
-If not, please open this url.
+If no error while running.
+Your browser will open on [http://localhost:3000](http://localhost:3000).
+If not, please click previous link.

 ##### Additionally you can view the live result on [https://apertum-project.firebaseapp.com/](https://apertum-project.firebaseapp.com/)